ambakick/clinical-trials-query-agent/README.md

 - Additional frontend fixture/component tests validate that the renderer layer can consume real backend payloads from `real_outputs` folder without guessing schema details
 - All key CT.gov API parameter choices were validated against the live API before implementation, including supported field shorthands, `filter.advanced` syntax, `filter.overallStatus` separators, pagination behavior, and version metadata handling
 - The repository is validated with `pytest -q`, `frontend/npm test`, and `frontend/npm run build`

-What was designed deliberately vs AI-assisted:

-- The hybrid architecture itself was a deliberate design choice: `AnalysisPlan -> Compiler -> FetchPlan -> CT.gov client -> canonical normalization -> deterministic processors`
-- The compiler boundary separating LLM intent from API execution, the canonical normalization model, the cache invalidation strategy using `dataTimestamp`, and the anti-hallucination constraints were also designed deliberately
-- Processor implementations, test scaffolding, fixture wiring, boilerplate models, Docker assets, and parts of the frontend demo were AI-assisted, then manually reviewed, corrected, and iterated based on live API behavior and test results